dwyl/learn-elixir/README.md

 This section brings together the key information from Elixir's [Getting Started](http://elixir-lang.org/getting-started/basic-types.html) documentation and multiple other sources.
-It will take you through some examples to practice using and familiarise yourself with Elixir's 7 basic types.
+It will take you through some examples to practice using and familiarize yourself.

-Elixir's 7 basic types:
+Elixir's **7 basic types**:

 - `integers`
 - `floats`